Skip to Content

 2. Baiting by Licensed Professionals

-Certain rodent baits are effective against gophers when placed properly inside the burrow system.
-These products must be applied according to regulation to avoid risks to pets, wildlife, and the environment.
+Certain rodent baits can be effective against gophers when placed properly inside the burrow system.
+These products must be applied according to regulation to reduce risks to pets, wildlife, and non-target animals.
 Professional application ensures correct placement and maximum safety.

 For garden beds or newly planted trees, underground barriers such as hardware cloth or gopher baskets can protect roots from feeding damage.
 This is especially useful for young ornamental trees and vegetable gardens.